-The Company's condensed consolidated financial statements are prepared in accordance with U.S. GAAP.
+The Company's condensed consolidated financial statements are prepared in accordance with GAAP.
 The preparation of the Company's condensed consolidated financial statements requires it to make estimates and assumptions that impact the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in the Company's condensed consolidated financial statements and accompanying notes.
-The most significant estimates in the Company's condensed consolidated financial statements and accompanying notes.
-The most significant estimates in the Company's condensed consolidated financial statements relate to revenue recognition, accrued amounts receivable under the Australian research and development tax incentive program, accrued expenses and associated research and development expense, the assumptions underlying the determination of the estimated incremental borrowing rate for the determination of the operating lease right-of-use asset, and the assumptions underlying the determination of the fair value of equity awards for purposes of determining stock-based compensation.
+The most significant estimates in the Company's condensed consolidated financial statements and associated research and development expense, accrued amounts receivable under the Australian research and development tax incentive program, the assumptions underlying the determination of the estimated incremental borrowing rate for the determination of the Company's operating lease right-of-use asset, and the assumptions underlying the determination of the fair value of equity awards for purposes of determining stock-based compensation.
 Although these estimates are based on the Company's knowledge of current events and actions it may undertake in the future, actual results may ultimately materially differ from these estimates and assumptions.